I write about employment issues, ways to earn money and how to get best value when spending it.

 Tax authorities require you to keep accounts for at least the last 7 years.
 Being old school, I feel happier having a paper copy of my records.
 I am trying to get into the habit of backing up data regularly, so as not to delete it accidently.
 For the time being I still like the reassurance of printing out bank statements regularly.

-Internet banking means all transactions are carried out in the comfort of your own home.
-You do not have to search for a parking space, battle rush-hour traffic or waste time in a queue for a busy bank teller.
-The time you save by using online banking could be spent with your family or doing a hobby.
+Internet banking means you can check your balance, and transfer money to others in the comfort of your own home.
+You don't have to search for a parking space, battle rush-hour traffic or waste time in a queue for a busy bank teller.

 Internet banks cherry-pick who they lend to.
 Credit scoring of potential borrowers is tighter.
-Only those who are a good credit risk are able to benefit from the lower interest rates on offer.
+Only those with a good score can benefit from lower interest rates on offer.

 Banks have secure systems in place to protect your personal information.
 All banks are aware of the potential for accounts to be hacked.
 They have security checks to prevent fraudsters accessing your money.
 They use a minimum of a 2-step log-in and many banks use 3 or 4-step log-in process.
 These log-in steps consist of some or all of the following:

-The best way to protect yourself from fraud is to be aware, so here are 4 top tips:
+- The best way to protect yourself from fraud is to be aware.

-4. Never allow remote access your computer when someone calls you unexpectedly.— NatWest Bank: Tips to help you stay safe Online
+- Never allow remote access your computer when someone calls you unexpectedly.

 This article is accurate and true to the best of the author’s knowledge.
 Content is for informational or entertainment purposes only and does not substitute for personal counsel or professional advice in business, financial, legal, or technical matters.